BeatrizSanssi/pwd/src/js/components/messenger-app/README.md

 The component also uses various event listeners to handle user interactions such as submitting a nickname, selecting an emoji, and closing the chat interface.

 - **Nickname submission**: When the user submits their nickname the messenger app is initialized and establishes a WebSocket connection for real-time messaging.
+When this event occurs a sound is played.
 - **Message Input Keydown**: This event listener on the message input field allows users to send messages by pressing the Enter key, providing a smooth messaging experience.
 - **Send Message**: The send button comes with an event listener to dispatch the sendMessage function, sending the typed message to the chat.
+When this event occurs a sound is displayed.
 - **Emoji Selection**: When a user selects an emoji from the emoji-picker component, the emojiSelected event is triggered.
 This event inserts the chosen emoji into the message input field.
 - **Close Chat Interface**: The close button (#closeButton) is set up to close the WebSocket connection and hide the messenger interface when clicked.
 - **WebSocket events**: Several event listeners are attached to the WebSocket for handling open, message, error, and close events.
 These listeners manage real-time message reception and error handling.